S3-working-group/s3-practical-guide/slides.md

 ---

-## A typical Governance Meeting includes:
+## A typical governance meeting includes:

 * opening round: attune with each other and to the driver of the group
 * administrative matters